abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

    In a Pratt parser it would be fairly simple to implicitly modify the grammar by defining all the syntax elements which can participate in a jop to be either prefix or postfix operators.
 For example, a postfix operator using lookbehind on the type of the previous subexpression.
-Matrices could be explicitly declared as operators (in certain conditions) rather than using an inferred multiplication operation between them.
 This adds a lot of operators, which is contrary to the usual practices.
 It seems especially unusual to apply it to types like real numbers.
 Questions of possible ambiguities need to be considered.
 This is not the approach taken here with jops, but it might be worth considering in some cases.
-It is doable with the Typped parser and is not mutually exclusive with the implementation of jops described here.

-   Another approach is to attempt to hack the lexer to recognize when to infer a jop, and then insert and return a token any inferred operators.
-The downside is that the lexer only has access to lower-level information in making the decision of when to make the inference.
+   Another approach is to attempt to hack the lexer to recognize when to infer a jop, and then insert and return a token representing any inferred operators.
+The downside is that the lexer only has access to lower-level information for making the decision as to when to infer a jop.

    At the higher, parsing level lookahead can be used to recognize when a jop should be inferred.
 Then a special token can be injected into the token stream whenever such a situation is recognized.
-This approach is essentially the approach taken in the Typped parser.
+This approach is essentially the approach taken in the Typped parser implementation of jops.

 Assumptions for inferring jops
 ------------------------------

-The juxtaposition operator is implemented by modifying the definition of ``recursive_parse``.
+The juxtaposition operator is implemented by modifying the definition of the function ``recursive_parse``.
 First, we need to make some assumptions about when a jop can possibly be inferred and when it cannot be.
 These rules are assumed for juxtaposition operators:

 1. A jop is always a binary infix operator, never a prefix operator or postfix operator.
 Prefix and postfix jops do not really make sense, anyway.